Sociolinguistics |

 Linguistics portal |

-Sociolinguistics' historical interrelation with anthropology[1] can be observed in studies of how language varieties differ between groups separated by social variables (e.g., ethnicity, religion, status, gender, level of education, age, etc.) and/or geographical barriers (a mountain range, a desert, a river, etc.).
-Such studies also examine how such differences in usage and differences in beliefs about usage produce and reflect social or socioeconomic classes.
+A major branch of linguistics since the second half of the 20th century, sociolinguistics is closely related to and can partly overlap with pragmatics, linguistic anthropology, and sociology of language, the latter focusing on the effect of language back on society.
+Sociolinguistics' historical interrelation with anthropology[1] can be observed in studies of how language varieties differ between groups separated by social variables (e.g., ethnicity, religion, status, gender, level of education, age, etc.) or geographical barriers (a mountain range, a desert, a river, etc.).
+Such studies also examine how such differences in usage and in beliefs about usage produce and reflect social or socioeconomic classes.
 As the usage of a language varies from place to place, language usage also varies among social classes, and some sociolinguists study these sociolects.